Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Diagrammatic Struggle

 \begin{proof}[Partial proof] Badiou phrases the universal condition mistakenly and doesn't account to its \textit{uniqueness}.
-He demonstrates only the \textit{existence} of such a graph whereas uniqueness would need a correction to the way in which the universality property is stated.
-The proof follows by first demonstrating that normal Cartesian product exists: '[g]iven two multiples $A$ and $B$ appearing in a world, the product of these two sets, that is the set constituted by all the ordered pairs of elements of $A$ and $B$ (in this order), must also appear in this world'\footnote{Badiou, \textit{Logics of Worlds}, 2009. p.
+He demonstrates only the \textit{existence} of such a graph whereas uniqueness would need a corrected definition of a universal property.
+The proof of existence follows by first demonstrating that normal Cartesian product exists: '[g]iven two multiples $A$ and $B$ appearing in a world, the product of these two sets, that is the set constituted by all the ordered pairs of elements of $A$ and $B$ (in this order), must also appear in this world'\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
 345.}.
-The next step consists of showing for a relation $\rho: (A, \Id_{\alpha}) \to (B, \Id_{\beta})$ that the multiple consisting of pairs $(x, \rho(x)) \subset A \times B$, denoted by $F_{\rho}$ is a multiple itself\footnote{Ibid., lemma 2, 346.}, and if equipped with a map $\nu: F_{\rho} \to T$, where this map satisfies the conditions of a transcendental indexing\footnote{Ibid., lemma 3, 346.} To show that $F_{\rho}$ is an object, one is thus required to show that '[e]very atom is real'\footnote{Ibid., lemma 4, 347.}.
-Given an atom $\epsilon: F_{\rho} \to T$ Badiou\footnote{Ibid., 347--348.} constructs a map $\epsilon^*: a \mapsto \epsilon(a, \rho(a)): A \to T$, which is an atom since $\epsilon$ satisfies the corresponding conditions.
+The next step consists of showing for a relation $\rho: (A, \Id_{\alpha}) \to (B, \Id_{\beta})$ that the multiple consisting of pairs $(x, \rho(x)) \subset A \times B$, denoted by $F_{\rho}$ is a multiple itself\endnote{Ibid., lemma 2, 346.}, and if equipped with a map $\nu: F_{\rho} \to T$, where this map satisfies the conditions of a transcendental indexing\endnote{Ibid., lemma 3, 346.} To show that $F_{\rho}$ is an object, one is thus required to show that '[e]very atom is real'\endnote{Ibid., lemma 4, 347.}.
+Given an atom $\epsilon: F_{\rho} \to T$ Badiou\endnote{Ibid., 347--348.} constructs a map $\epsilon^*: a \mapsto \epsilon(a, \rho(a)): A \to T$, which is an atom since $\epsilon$ satisfies the corresponding conditions.
 Hence by the 'postulate of materialism' it is real; say $\epsilon^*(x) = \Id_{\alpha}(c, x)$.
 But now $\epsilon(x, \rho(x)) = \nu[(c, \rho(c)), (x, \rho(x))]$ which proves Badiou's Lemma 4.
 By his Lemma 5, Badiou then demonstrates that the diagram (\ref{universal_exposure}) is valid: '[t]he object $(F_{\rho}, \nu)$ is an exponent of the relation $\rho$', which follows by showing that '$f$ and $g$ conserve localizations', ie. $f(a \res p) = f(a) \res p$ and $g(a \res p) = g(a) \res p$; and that $(a, \rho(a)) \res p = a \res p$.
-Because of the definition of $\F_p$ it is easy to set-theoretically see that it satisfies the universality condition of the pull-back diagram (\ref{universal_exposure}) and thus Badiou\footnote{Ibid., 350--352.} is left to show only that it similarly 'conserves existences and localizations'.
+Because of the definition of $\F_p$ it is easy to see (using set theory) that it satisfies the universality condition of the pull-back diagram (\ref{universal_exposure}, p. \pageref{universal_exposure}) and thus Badiou\endnote{Ibid., 350--352.} is left to show only that it similarly 'conserves existences and localizations'.

 \end{proof}